xwmx/bindle/README.md

 # bindle

-`bindle` is a configuration management tool for your personal unix-like computer.
+`bindle` is a configuration and dotfile management tool for your personal unix-like computer.

 ## Goals & Philosophy